I’m going to be honest with you.

 On our last trip, we joined a walking tour of the area.
 It was well worth it.
 Hopefully, I can track down the same person and have our group join him again.

-Sacre Coeur sits on top of the hill in Montmartre and we will be exploring this more on our next trip.
-Last time the kids had had enough (14 and 10 at the time) and didn’t want to explore “another church!!”
+Sacre Coeur sits on top of the hill in Montmartre, and we will be exploring this more on our next trip.
+Last time the kids had had enough (14 and ten at the time) and didn’t want to explore “another church!!”

 Bouquinistes along the Seine

 Since the 1500’s stalls have been set up along the Seine selling used books.
 Nowadays they also sell more touristy items like posters, which we bought (and framed once home).
-It is a lovely place to while away the time browsing through their wares.
+It is a lovely place to spend time browsing through their wares.

 My daughter and I loved these!
 It was something that a mother and a finicky teenage daughter could do together.
 We chose posters that Maddy could hang on her bedroom wall.

 We joined a bike tour around Paris.
-Part of me loved it because it took us to places we would never have seen on our own and the other part of me hated it.
+Part of me loved it because it took us to places we would never have seen on our own, and the other part of me hated it.
 I am not good on a bike.
-Uncoordinated and clumsy in Paris traffic does not make for a stress free activity!
+Uncoordinated and clumsy in Paris traffic does not make a stress-free activity!